scality/Zenko/docs/docsource/operation/XDM_GUI/location_management/index.rst

 .. warning::

-   While convenient for testing purposes, the |product| Local filesystem is not recommended for use in a production setting.
-The |product| Local filesystem introduces a single point of failure and is thus unsuitable for a highly-reliable, highly-available storage solution.
+   While convenient for testing purposes, the |product| Local file system is not recommended for use in a production setting.
+The |product| Local file system introduces a single point of failure and is thus unsuitable for a highly-reliable, highly-available storage solution.